steven43533/GrizzlyHacks/README.md

  * Contact
  * Admin backend

- All the features are demonstrated in https://www.youtube.com/watch?v=1dRrcsm5qKo.
+ All the features are demonstrated in this [video](https://www.youtube.com/watch?v=1dRrcsm5qKo).
- You can also view our cite by going to https://grizzly-hacks.web.app.
+ You can also view our website by clicking on this [link](https://grizzly-hacks.web.app).